walibens/ASE/FL/Walid_BENSABEUR_2021_12/1_Theorical_content/clean_code_calisthenics.md

 ```

 #### Primitive type
 It's a basic type that a programming language provides (String, Integer, Date).
-As in an OO context we manipulate entities (Bottle, Player, Car, Invoice, Roman number, etc.), it makes more sense to materialize them in object as well and not keeping them as primitive type.
+As in an OO context we manipulate entities (Bottle, Player, Car, Invoice, Roman number, etc.), it makes more sense to encapsulate them within objects as well and not keeping them as primitive type.
 Here an example on the Connect4 game.
 We started initially by 2 string attributes player1 and player2 in the main class, but instead of keeping them as primitive attributes, the class YCL_PLAYER has been created :
 ``` abap
 CLASS ycl_player DEFINITION PUBLIC FINAL CREATE PUBLIC .